f3mshep/file_sentry/README.md

 The RELATIVE_PATH_TO_FILE argument loads the specified file into FileSentry, relative to the current working directory.
 To enter a file name with spaces, use quotation marks or escape whitespace with a backslash.

 The HASH_DIGEST argument is optional.
 If the gem is ran without the HASH_DIGEST argument, FileSentry will default to MD5.
+Options are MD5, SHA256, and SHA1.

+An example command to scan a readme in the current working directory using SHA256 is as follows:

+    $ file_sentry readme.txt sha256

 You can change the API key at any time by running the gem without any command line arguments.